lizzypokerface/progressive-pulse/_posts/2025-05-13-weekly-news.markdown

 * [`Al Mayadeen English` Jackson Hinkle on how Victory Day inspires Resistance movements today](https://www.youtube.com/watch?v=hJuV0czqF9E)

 ### Europe

+Discussions focus on the EU's relationship with China, the war in Ukraine, and Germany's weaponization of World War II memory against Russia.
+The UK government's secret deal with Israel is revealed.

 * [`Transnational Foundation` The Lies That Killed Ukraine](https://pascallottaz.substack.com/cp/163429247)
 * [`Transnational Foundation` The EU and China at 50: Golden Jubilee, Complex Relationship](https://biljanavankovska.substack.com/cp/162955473)